 Wear the right gear:

-While winter paddling may call for a Wetsuit, its not always the best gear for flat water paddling.
-If your don’t usually end up in the water on your paddles in the warmer months, a wetsuit could be more than you want or need.
+While winter paddling may call for a wetsuit, it's not always the best gear for flat water paddling.
+If you don’t usually end up in the water on your paddles in the warmer months, a wetsuit could be more than you want or need.
 Overheating is common and the ability to cool down with a wettie is difficult, chaffing and discomfort isn’t unheard of, not to mention the nightmare you are faced with if you are busting for a wee!!

-On the bottom next to our skin we can wear some thermals and then build on those thermals depending on the temperature, finishing in an outer layer which is wind- and waterproof like a jacket or pants.
-Finish it off with some nice snug neoprene booties, to keep our tootsies toasty.
+On the bottom next to our skin, we can wear some thermals and then build on those thermals depending on the temperature, finishing in an outer layer which is wind- and waterproof like a jacket or pants.
+Or go for a pair of 2mm neoprene leggings - we LOVE the look and comfort of the Gemma Lee leggings!
+Finish it off with some nice snug neoprene booties or socks, to keep our tootsies toasty.

-In the summer we might be wearing an inflatable belt but coming into winter we could start think about wearing a foam PDF that can offer greater warmth around our core, plus can prevent you from getting into difficulties with cold water shock if you end up in the drink.
+In the summer we might be wearing an inflatable waist-belt, but coming into winter we could start think about wearing a vest-style PFD that can offer greater warmth around our core, plus can prevent you from getting into difficulties with cold water shock if you end up in the drink.
 Cold water shock is a thing!
-Its the body’s reaction to a sudden change in temperature.
-Familiarize yourself with the symptoms of this condition before heading out for a paddle, especially if you’re new to paddling.
+It's the body’s reaction to a sudden change in temperature.
+Familiarise yourself with the symptoms of this condition before heading out for a paddle, especially if you’re new to paddling.

 Take extra gear in a dry bag: